Gilead Sciences: 2020 onwards

 In March 2020, the company announced it would acquire Forty Seven Inc. for $95.50 a share ($4.9 billion in total).
 On April 7, 2020, Gilead completed acquisition of Forty Seven, Inc. for "$95.50 per share, net to the seller in cash, without interest, or approximately $4.9 billion in the aggregate."

 In June 2020, Bloomberg reported that AstraZeneca Plc had made a preliminary approach to Gilead for a potential merger, worth almost $240 billion.
 In the same month, the company announced it would acquire a 49.9% stake in privately held Pionyr Immunotherapeutics Inc for $275 million.

 In September 2020, Gilead announced it had reached a deal to acquire Immunomedics for $21 billion ($88 per share), gaining control of the cancer treatment Trodelvy (Sacituzumab govitecan-hziy) – a first-in-class Trop-2 antibody-drug conjugate.
 In December, the business announced it would acquire German biotech, MYR GmbH, for €1.15 billion plus up to a further €300 million.
 MYR focuses on the treatment of chronic hepatitis delta virus.

 On August 11, 2021, U.S. Senator Rand Paul disclosed that his wife Kelley Paul had purchased a stake in Gilead Sciences on February 26, 2020.

+In November 2021, the company was added to the Dow Jones Sustainability World Index.

 In January 2022, Gilead pulled its cancer drug Zydelig (idelalisib) from its accelerated approval in relapsed follicular B-cell non-Hodgkin lymphoma (FL) and relapsed small lymphocytic leukemia (SLL).
 In September, the company completed its acquisition of MiroBio for $405 million.